Sheikh Mohammed announces massive 'Dubai Walk' project to make city pedestrian-friendly

 Aside from the pathways, it also includes the construction of 110 pedestrian bridges and tunnels, 112km of waterfront pathways, 124km of green walking trails, and 150km of rural and mountainous pedestrian paths.

-This massive project, set to begin in two areas – Museum of the Future and Al Ras – is an effort to make the city pedestrian-friendly.
+This massive project, set to begin in two areas – Museum of the Future and Al Ras – is an effort to make the city pedestrian-friendly all year long.
 Corridors and areas between buildings will feature innovative cooling solutions.

 The project will roll out in three phases, focusing initially on key areas such as Al Barsha 2, Al Khawaneej 2, and Al Mizhar 1, and later expanding to 160 neighbourhoods.
 It will include pathways for neighbourhoods, urban areas, and tourist spots.